|

 Patient Background: In 1982, my mother-in-law (the patient) had her mitral valve replaced with a silastic heart ball valve (star Edwards no.4, model 6120, size 32mm) at Royal Prince Alfred Hospital in Sydney.
 Unfortunately, some of the stitches holding the valve in place seem to have torn away or come undone (according to her specialists), during the past 26 years.

 The mere operation of the valve (in its reduced capacity), is now pounding the red blood cells and breaking them up, resulting in low hemoglobin and anemia.
-The lower oxygen levels in the blood as well as some leakage flowing onto the lungs is making breathing laborsome and extremely difficult.
+The lower oxygen levels in the blood as well as some leakage fluid flowing into the lungs is making breathing laborsome and extremely difficult.

 Jennifer’s Question to Dr. Roselli: In your opinion (or to the best of your knowledge) could the current valve be re-stitched successfully or should we be researching possibility of another replacement valve?

+Dr. Roselli’s Response: If your mother-in-law is uncomfortable with the situation, you should recommend that she get a second opinion from a cardiac surgeon who does reoperative valve surgery.
 In fact, a good resource for many of these questions may be to direct them to the eCleveland Clinic.
 The eCleveland Clinic is a service where patients may remotely get a second opinion from a staff surgeon of The Cleveland Clinic for a nominal fee.
+After signing a release form and forwarding us your data, tests and studies, they get reviewed by a surgeon and the patients are provided with a second opinion.
+The service allows the patient to ask specific questions, etc. The contact info is (216) 444-eCCF to learn more. — Dr. Roselli

 Thanks Dr. Roselli!